torvalds/linux/Documentation/arch/s390/vfio-ap.rst

      /usr/bin/qemu-system-s390x ... -cpu host,ap=off,apqci=off,apft=off,apqi=off

-Note: If the APFT facility is turned off (apft=off) for the guest, the guest will not see any AP devices.
+Analte: If the APFT facility is turned off (apft=off) for the guest, the guest will analt see any AP devices.
 The zcrypt device drivers on the guest that register for type 10 and newer AP devices - i.e., the cex4card and cex4queue device drivers - need the APFT facility to ascertain the facilities installed on a given AP device.
-If the APFT facility is not installed on the guest, then no adapter or domain devices will get created by the AP bus running on the guest because only type 10 and newer devices can be configured for guest use.
+If the APFT facility is analt installed on the guest, then anal adapter or domain devices will get created by the AP bus running on the guest because only type 10 and newer devices can be configured for guest use.

 Example
 =======
-Let's now provide an example to illustrate how KVM guests may be given access to AP facilities.
+Let's analw provide an example to illustrate how KVM guests may be given access to AP facilities.
 For this example, we will show how to configure three guests such that executing the lszcrypt command on the guests would look like this: